thedevdojo/static.devdojo.com/content/docs/features/collections.md

 The **loop** variable will start at **1** and it will increment each time the loop iterates.

-Here is the English translation of the "Custom Pagination" section from the document, keeping in line with the professional, clear, and concise style of the rest of the content:

----

 ## Pagination

 You can add pagination logic to any `<ForEach></ForEach>` loop.